-4.3.4 STEEL FRAME - VERTICALLY FIXED
+4.3.4 Steel Frame - Vertically Fixed

+Metal framing to which GIB® plasterboard is fixed must be in accordance with AS/NZS 4600 or NASH Standard.
 The lining thickness for specific design steel framing systems can be determined by the designer as a component in the system.
-GIB® plasterboard spans and fastener spacing shall not exceed those for timber framing.

-For other light steel framing application a minimum thickness of 13mm GIB® plasterboard shall be used.
+For other light steel framing application a minimum thickness of 13mm GIB® plasterboard must be used.